How to Manage a Team of 10 with Clear Roles

 Conclusion

-<a href="/#features">Fournil</a> helps you structure your team with role-based user accounts, granular access control and full operational traceability.
-Focus on your craft — Fournil handles the team management.
+<a href="/#features">Fournil</a> provides the technical layer for this structure: role-based user accounts, granular access permissions, shared scheduling, and full operational traceability.
+Focus on your craft — Fournil handles the team management infrastructure.